SaiSindhuja197/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 2. Set the **Name** of the notebook to **Explore Sales Orders Notebook**, and then close the settings pane.
 3. On the notebook menu, select **Stop session** to end the Spark session.

-## Review
+## Summary

-In this exercise, you've learned how to use Spark to work with data in Microsoft Fabric.
+In this lab, you've learned how to use Spark to work with data in Microsoft Fabric.

-## Proceed to next exercise
+### You have successfully completed the lab